vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 Finally, let's create a multi-line text parameter.
 These parameters are typically used for long code-like text.
 For example, SQL statements or JSON / XML fragments.

 Multi-line text is not a unique data type.
 Instead, a multi-line text parameter is a variant of a text parameter.
-To turn a text parameter into a multi-line text parameter, we set the `TypeDefinition`'s `multiLine` attribute to `true`.
+To turn a text parameter into a multi-line text parameter, we set the `TypeDefinition` attribute `multiLine` to `true`:

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "MultilineDescription",
       Value = "Please provide\nsome\nbeautiful SQL", TypeDefinition = TypeDefinition.String.With(multiLine: true) }
 {% endhighlight %}

-Here's what it looks like in Peakboard Designer.
+Here's what it looks like in Peakboard Designer:

 ![image](/assets/2025-12-05/peakboard-multiline-parameter.png)

 ## Result

-Defining the parameters of an extension with a good UI is a key point to make it as easy as possible for the user to provide his data.
-We need to choose them wisely :-)
+Defining the parameters of a data source is essential to creating a good user experience.
+The data types you choose and the parameter validation you do can really affect how easy your data source (and extension, in general) is to work with.

-In the next part of our series we learn how to build functions that can be used in both LUA scripts and building blocks: [Part III - Custom-made Functions](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.html)
+In the next part of our series, we'll explain how to build functions that can be used in both LUA scripts and Building Blocks: [Part III - Custom-made Functions](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.html).